Temperature Dependence of the Masses of Various Meson States: A Comparative Study in SU(3) and SU(4) extended Linear-Sigma Model: Derivations of Squared Quark Mass

 \section{Derivations of Squared Quark Mass}

 In Section \ref{sec:finiteT}, it was noted that the in-medium meson masses are influenced by the quark contribution, Eq. \eqref{eq:ftmass}.
-The results for the first and second derivatives of the quark mass with respect to the meson fields for the SU($3$) configuration can be found for example in Refs. \cite{Schaefer:2008hk,Gupta:2009fg}.
+The results for the first and second derivatives of the quark mass with respect to the meson fields for the SU($3$) configuration can be found for example in Refs. \cite{Schaefer:2008hk,Gupta:2009fg} and in presence of (axial-)vector fields in \cite{Kovacs:2016juc}.
 Our results for SU($4$) configuration are presented in Tab. \ref{tab:deriv}.
 The degenerate light flavours are presented in second and third, $m_{f,a}^2m_{f,b}^2/g^4$, $m_{f,ab}^2/g^2$, the strange quark in fourth and fifth, $m_{y,a}^2m_{y,b}^2/g^4$, $m_{y,ab}^2/g^2$, and the charm quark in last two columns, $m_{c,a}^2m_{c,b}^2/g^4$, $m_{c,ab}^2/g^2$.